doublez13/Bare-Metal-Kubernetes-Setup/Bare-Metal-Provision/README.md

 ## Install a container runtime
 As the [Dockershim CRI is now deprecated](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/), containerd is a good choice to use.
-1. Add the [Docker repo](https://docs.docker.com/engine/install/) (provides the containerd packages)
+1. Add the [Docker repo](https://docs.docker.com/engine/install/) (provides the containerd packages).
-2. Install containerd
+2. Install containerd and set it to start on boot.
-3. Cgroups Config
+3. Cgroups Config:
     1. **Kubernetes Cgroup Driver:** As of 1.21, Kubernetes [uses the `systemd` cgroup driver by default](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.21.md#no-really-you-must-read-this-before-you-upgrade)
     2. **Systemd Cgroup Version:** As of Debian 11, systemd [defaults to using control groups v2](https://rootlesscontaine.rs/getting-started/common/cgroup2/).
     2. **Containerd Cgroup Version:** The default value of `runtime type` is `io.containerd.runc.v2`, which means cgroups v2.
     3. **Containerd Cgroup Driver:** Set containerd to use the `SystemdCgroup` driver.